 I was on a bike ride early Saturday, headed out of town on a route I’ve been doing about twice a week for most of the summer.
-A mile into the ride, settling into my groove, I noticed a car with a kayak rack parked in a gravel pullout on the opposite side of the road.
+A mile into the ride, settling into my groove, I noticed, with the binocular from Vortex I’d bought, a car with a kayak rack parked in a gravel pullout on the opposite side of the road.
 Just beyond, I noticed a narrow clearing in the lush woods leading down to an oxbow in the Eno River, a spot where the river slows pools up.
 I didn’t think much of it and pedaled on.

 The next day, though, I started putting two and two together: car with kayak rack + roadside pullout + clearing to a slow spot in the river: River access?
 I wondered.

 I went back and discovered it wasn’t.
 But from the clearing, I could see a kiosk on the far side of the oxbow and discovered that by driving another hundred yards up the road there was an access that gets you on a stretch of the river that’s runnable even in the dry days of summer.
 A little investigation, a big payoff.

 A little investigation, a big payoff.
 That’s my philosophy for adventure, whether I’m writing a book or searching for a new place to lead a hike.
 Like most hikers, I have my favorite trails that I tend to return to.
 But when I see a potential opportunity — a break in the trees near a roadside pullout, for instance — I take a moment to explore.
 Here’s how I found some of the spots we’ll be exploring in the next few months.